 The surname Inckpind was first found in West Berkshire at Inkpen, a village and civil parish that dates back to Saxon times when the village was named Ingepenne c.
 935. By the time of the Domesday Book of 1086, the village's name was Hingepene and was literally derived from the Old English words "ing" (meaning hill or peak) and the Celtic or Old English word "penn" (meaning hill or enclosure.)

-Important Dates for the Inckpind family
+Early History of the Inckpind family

 This web page shows only a small excerpt of our Inckpind research.
 Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Inckpind History in all our PDF Extended History products and printed products wherever possible.

 Inckpind Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Inckpind were recorded, including Inkpen, Inkpin, Ingpen and others.

 Early Notables of the Inckpind family (pre 1700)